Alcohol Traffic Safety and Drunk Driving Prevention Incentive Grants (20.601)

 Credentials/Documentation

-State submits certification and application that it meets eligibility requirements; after being informed by the National Highway Traffic Safety Administration (NHTSA) that it is eligible for a grant, State submits to the agency a plan that describes the programs the State will implement using the funds.
+State submits certification and application that it meets eligibility requirements; after being informed by the National Highway Traffic Safety Administration (NHTSA) that it is eligible for a grant, the State describes the programs it will implement and fund in the Annual Highway Safety Plan.

-NHTSA Regional Administrator coordinates qualification process with Office of State and Community Services.
+Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+States submit information reflecting its eligibility for the award based on criteria for which it is applying.
+NHTSA reviews the information to determine eligibility.
+If the State is deemed eligible to receive an award, the Regional office will notify it and will also receive official award letters from NHTSA Administrator.
+Release of grant funds shall be subject to the availability of funds for that fiscal year.
+No new funds have been awarded.

 Application Procedure